 Since PV modules achieve their highest voltages at the lowest temperatures, this voltage determines the minimum voltage ratings required for the modules and associated dc circuit components [NEC 690.7].
 For crystalline silicon PV modules, the maximum voltage for PV systems is determined by multiplying the module rated open-circuit voltage (Voc) by the number of modules in series, and by a voltage correction factor [NEC Table 690.7].
 See Fig. 56.
-Where other than crystalline silicon (thin-film) PV modules are used, or if temperature coefficients are provided with manufacturer's instructions, those coefficients must be used to calculate maximum system voltage.
+Where other than crystalline silicon (thin-film) PV modules are used, or if temperature coefficients are provided with manufacturer's instructions, manufacturer's instructions must be used to calculate maximum system voltage.

-The following three methods are used to calculate temperature correction factors used in the NEC to establish maximum system voltage.
-The example uses a PV module with open-circuit voltage (Voc) = 37.3 V, installed in a location with a -12°C lowest expected ambient temperature.
+The following three methods are used to calculate maximum system voltage.
+The example uses a PV module with rated open-circuit voltage (Voc) = 37.3 V, installed in a location with a -12°C lowest expected ambient temperature.
+The array design uses 14 series-connected PV modules.